clarus/coq-blog/posts/2020-10-20 Improvements of coq-of-ocaml for functors and signatures.md

             Target.y := y
           |}) : {_ : unit & Target.signature (t := (|X|).(Source.t))}).

-Here the whole functor `F` is packed into a single function definition.
-This function translates a record for `X` into another record representing the output of the functor.
-To define this record we use local `let` declarations rather than top-level `Definition`.
-We changed that to have top-level definitions for each item of the functor.
+There are two module types `Source` and `Target` which we represent by record definitions.
+We parametrize these records by their abstract types.
+We represent the functor `F` by a function from the type of record `Source` to the type of record `Target`.
+Here the whole definition of `F` is packed into a single function.
+We define the resulting record using local `let` declarations.
+We changed that to have top-level definitions for each item of the functor (`t` and `y`).
 By representing the functor parameters as a type-class, we now generate:

     Module F.
       Class FArgs := {